sugarshin/sugarshin.net/README.md

 ## Deploy

-Merge to master branch will trigger GitHub Actions that deploys assets to GitHub Pages.
+Merge to the default branch will trigger GitHub Actions that deploys assets to GitHub Pages.

 © sugarshin